sigstore/scaffolding/actions/setup/README.md

  * SIGSTORE_TRUST_REKOR_API_PUBLIC_KEY
    Necessary to be set to true so that we can validate against non-standard Rekor instance that we use above.
+ * ISSUER_URL
+   This is the URL for fetching OIDC tokens off the cluster that you can then use as inputs to --identity-token to cosign
+ * OIDC_TOKEN
+   This is an already fetched OIDC token.
+Convenience if your tests do not run longer than 10 minutes, which is how long this token is valid for.
+If your tests run longer than this is valid, you can use `ISSUER_URL` above to fetch a new token.